 Written by Tim Field Foundation.

-"Serial Bully" is a term that Tim Field coined to describe the character he came to realise was behind the majority of cases that came to his attention when he ran the UK National Workplace Bullying Advice Line between 1996 and 2004.
-His clients often described similar character traits, patterns of behaviour and events indicating that, in a given workplace, there was usually one person responsible for the bullying, for whom bullying was a modus operandi.
-He observed that when one target left the bully's environment, the bully would then focus their obnoxious behaviour on someone else; the new target would eventually leave and another would unwittingly take their place, hence the term "serial bully".
+"Serial Bully" is a term that Tim Field coined to describe the character he realised was behind the majority of cases that came to his attention when he ran the UK National Workplace Bullying Advice Line between 1996 and 2004.
+Callers described similar character traits, patterns of behaviour and events indicating that, in a given workplace, there was usually one person responsible for the bullying, for whom bullying was a modus operandi.
+Tim observed that when one target left the bully's environment, the bully would then focus their obnoxious behaviour on someone else; the new target would eventually leave and another would unwittingly take their place, hence the term "serial bully".

-Tim's ground-breaking insights and their value to society are recognised by the Tim Field Foundation, which is grateful for the privilege of preserving and updating Tim's work.
-This content refines, condenses and builds upon Tim Field's original text, which can be read here.
+Tim's ground-breaking insights and their value to society are recognised by the Tim Field Foundation, which is grateful for the privilege of preserving, refining and building upon Tim Field's original work.

 A serial bully could be anyone.
-They are attracted to positions of authority, but not everyone in authority is a serial bully, and not every serial bully is in a position of authority.
-They cannot be identified by their status, but by their actions.
+They are attracted to positions of authority and trust, but that does not mean that everyone in such a position is a serial bully.
+Also, not every serial bully is in a position of authority or trust.
+They cannot be identified by their status, but by their conduct.

-He does turn nasty.
-Feeling threatened by colleagues with competence, integrity and popularity, he picks one out and projects onto them his own inadequacy and incompetence.
-Using unwarranted criticsm and threats, he controls them and subjugates them, without a thought for the contribution they make to the organisation, or their reputation or self confidence.
-Sooner or later this person - the bully's "target" - realises that they are not being "managed" but "bullied", and they start to show signs of intolerance.
-The bully now fears exposure of his own incompetence, and takes steps to disable the the target, typically by isolating them and/or destroying their credibility and reputation among peers and decision-makers, putting them out of the picture through dismissal, forced resignation or even early retirement.
+The serial bully feels threatened by colleagues with competence, integrity and popularity, and sooner or later he picks one out and projects onto them his own inadequacy and incompetence.
+Using unwarranted criticsm and threats, he controls them and subjugates them, without a thought for the contribution they make to the organisation, or their self esteem, self confidence, loyalty or their health.
+Sooner or later this person - the bully's "target" - realises that they are not being "managed", "mentored", "developed" or "investigated", but "bullied", and they start to show signs of intolerance.
+When this becomes apparent to the bully, sensing that the target might complain to a higher authority and expose his misconduct, he neutralises the target by isolating them and destroying their credibility and reputation among decision-makers and peers, and then putting them out of the picture through dismissal, forced resignation or even early retirement.
 Once the target has gone, within about two weeks, the bully's focus turns to someone else and the cycle starts again.

 Perhaps the most easily recognisable Serial Bully traits are:

-Most cases of workplace bullying involve a serial bully, to whom all the dysfunction can be traced.
-A person who is being bullied may already know, or come to realise that they have a string of predecessors who have either:
+A person who is being bullied might already know or come to discover that they have a string of predecessors who have either:

 Any of these things can indicate some form of dysfunction in the workplace.
 It is not always obvious at first as to why one colleague was fired and another suddenly went off with depression.
-These things are confidential to those involved and tend to be explained away with plausible excuses: "Bill let down a major client and we had to let him go"; "Dorothy had some personal problems and she just couldn't hack it here any more - poor thing".
+These things should be confidential to those involved but may be explained away with plausible sounding excuses: "Bill let down a major client and we had to let him go"; "Dorothy had some personal problems and she just couldn't hack it here any more - poor thing".
 Sometimes the excuses are more damning of the target: "We discovered she had been stealing and abusing clients, so we had no choice but to dismiss her".
 It is not until the new target scratches the surface of these misfortunes that they realise that the truth is quite different from the rumour.
-Where the truth is far more appalling than the corporate line, and where one person is a common factor behind all such events, the chances are that this person could fit the profile of the Serial Bully.
+Where the truth is far more appalling than the corporate line, and where one person is a common factor behind all such events, the chances are that this person could be Serial Bully.